 Under the EES, we have the right to install and use any version of Office for Macintosh or Windows.
 Installers for both platforms are available to IT Staff on the Campus Software Library (for UW-owned computers only) and through Office 365 (for UW- or personally-owned computers).

 The EES also gives us the right to upgrade any UW-owned computer to any version of the Windows operating system, and includes the Windows 10 Enterprise, Education, Pro, and Pro for Workstations editions.
 Installation media for Windows is available from the Campus Software Library.
 Please contact your IT staff before upgrading your operating system.

 The operating system license we have under the UW-Madison's EES is an upgrade license.
 Any computer you upgrade must already have a full license for one of the qualifying operating systems.
 Full Windows desktop licenses are not available through any Microsoft volume licensing program.
 Microsoft is committed to providing full versions of its operating system in only two ways: when purchased from an Original Equipment Manufacturer (OEM) with a new computer; and as Full Package Product (FPP or shrinkwrap).

 Microsoft software not covered under the EES includes most Microsoft servers, such as Exchange, SQL, Windows Server, Windows Remote Desktop CALs, Sharepoint, and the components of System Center not mentioned above.
 Microsoft software not covered under the EES is available for purchase from the Software Order Form under our Microsoft Select agreement.
 Please consult the DoIT Tech Store Departmental catalog (https://techstore.doit.wisc.edu/promos.asp?login=D) or, if you don’t find what you’re looking for, please send an email to email@example.com.

 Faculty, staff, and students can install Office on up to 5 PCs or Macs, 5 tablets (Windows, iPad, and Android), and 5 phones, any or all of which can be personally-owned.
-Using the Office installers available from the Campus Software Library for all UW-owned devices would maximize the number of Office installations available for personally-owned devices.
+All installations on devices owned by faculty, staff, and students must be done through the Office 365 portal, and cannot use the Office installers from the CSL.

 Please send any questions you have to firstname.lastname@example.org.